Murder of the Prodigal Father

 Excerpt: Chapter One

-There are probably a million things, that could send a commuter airplane hurtling to the earth from 18,500 vertical feet.
+There are probably a million things that could send a commuter plane hurtling to the earth from 18,500 vertical feet.
 Three came to mind in the buzz and hum of the nineteen-passenger, twin-turboprop Fairchild Swearingen Metroliner.
 Bad parts.
 Bad piloting.
 Bad acting.

 My sweating hands gripped the armrests, imprinting every nick and design flaw into permanent memory.